 Whether you are buying or selling a business, your legal counsel can

-make or break the deal.
 It is important that you emphasize to your

 attorney that you want the sale to go through.
 In many instances,

-the sale of the business fails to close because the attorney for one
+the sale of the business fails to close because the attorney for one side or

-you want your attorney to protect your interests, but not to the point
+attorney to protect your interests, but not to the point where the demands are

-where the demands are so strenuous that the other party or his or
+so strenuous that the other party or his or her counsel balks.
+If your attorney

-to buy--or sell, as the case may be--he or she will be less apt to
+understands that you really want to buy--or sell, as the case may be--he or she

-make outrageous requirements or demands.
-Below are some things to
+will be less apt to make outrageous requirements or demands.
+Below are some things

-consider when dealing with your attorney in the buying or selling
+to consider when dealing with your attorney in the buying or selling

 process.